smjleo/constable-oopsla25/README.md

 There are two ways to launch the Docker container: we can either use the pre-built image available on Docker Hub, or build the image yourself using the Dockerfile in this repository.

 #### Pre-built image
-We recommend you use the pre-built Docker image `smjleo/constable-oopsla25`:
+We recommend you use the pre-built Docker image `smjleo/constable-oopsla25` (roughly 20GB compressed):

 ```bash
 docker run --rm -it --gpus all --entrypoint /bin/bash smjleo/constable-oopsla25:latest